Answered By: Reference Librarian Last Updated: May 16, 2019 Views: 5

 - From the document view, open the File tab.

 - Select Options.

 - In the MS Word Options menu, select Save.

 - Confirm that the box next to Save AutoRecover information every __ minutes is checked and set the autosave interval to whatever you prefer.

 - Confirm that the box next to Keep the last autosaved version if I close without saving is checked.

 - Confirm that you've specified the AutoRecover file location

 - Click OK.
-Your recovery options will be saved for future sessions.
+Your recovery settings will be saved for future sessions.